mattmcknight13/Roll-a-Dex/README.md

 BASE_URL = https://api.airtable.com/v0/${process.env.REACT_APP_AIRTABLE_BASE}/

-with the keys
+table will be NPC and has a series of prebuilt characters currently which with attributes such ass.

 - race
-- firstname
-- lastname
+- name
-- occupation
+- job
-- appearance
+- descriptor

-to be my five api calls, they will have to run

 #### MVP

-- Create a Button that randomly generates a NPC character
+- Create a Button that randomly generates a NPC character from API database of prebuilt and user built characters only stats will be generated randomly each time

-- Create a form to Manually create some to all aspects of a NPC character traits to the API
+- Create a form to Manually create a  NPC character do display and append to api

 - have Game Stats (Dex,Con,Int) randomly generated and/ or randomly applied using Standard array of Stats [15,14,13,12,10,8] have proper Modifiers applied

 - Once a Character is made through either means, generate data on a stylised character sheet on page

-Possible API database choices
-- First Name
-- Last Name
-- Race
-- Occupation/class
-- Appearance

 #### PostMVP